Elizabeth Warren Comes Back Swinging — At Bloomberg

 After the spotlight initially fell on former NYC Mayor Michael Bloomberg, who was on stage for his first debate after buying ads left and right since his late entry into the race, Warren proceeded to destroy him on national television.

-Following a brief back-and-forth between Bloomberg and Sen. Bernie Sanders, Warren, the anti-billionaire, interjected: "I'd like to talk about who we're running against: a billionaire who calls women 'fat broads' and 'horse-faced lesbians.'
+Following a brief back-and-forth between Bloomberg and Sen. Bernie Sanders, Warren, the anti-billionaire, interjected: "I'd like to talk about who we're running against: A billionaire who calls women 'fat broads' and 'horsey-faced lesbians.'
 And no, I'm not talking about Donald Trump.
 I'm talking about Mayor Bloomberg."
 She also came for him when it comes to "racist policies like stop and frisk and redlining."

 Advertisement